Navya SAS

-Navya is a French company specialized in the design and construction of autonomous and electric vehicles.
+Navya Mobility, formerly Gama and Navya, is a company specialized in the design and construction of autonomous and electric vehicles, originally founded in Lyon, France in 2017.
+The company was acquired from receivership in April 2023 by autonomous vehicle manufacturer Gaussin, and semiconductor manufacturer Macnica, and changed its name to Gaussin-Macnica-Mobility, Gama for short.
+In June 2024, Gaussin sold its stake in Gama.

 History

 In June 2014, Christophe Sapet, co-founder of the companies Infogrames and Infonie, joined the investment fund Robolution Capital to take over the assets of the company Induct, then in liquidation.